oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 └── pom.xml
 ```

-### How to tie up the three pom.xml files on Maven?
+### How to Tie Up the Three pom.xml Files with Maven?

-First, let's define the root pom.xml.
+First, let's define the root `pom.xml`.
 It will contain the common `<parent>` indication to `spring-boot-started-parent` and two entries on `<module>` section, that are the name of the directories for the modules we are developing.
-Please note that those are specific to Maven and specify sub-projects and have nothing to do with the Java modules that we'll be working later on.
+Please note that those are specific to Maven and specify sub-projects and have nothing to do with the Java modules that we'll be working on later.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>